ekmungai/eloquent-ifrs/README.md

 ![PHP 7.2](https://img.shields.io/badge/PHP-7.2-blue.svg)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Laravel Double Entry Accounting with a focus on IFRS Compliant Reporting.
+Laravel Double Entry Accounting with a focus on International Financial Reporting Standards Compliant Reporting.

 With a fluent interface for creating Accounts, Transactions and Reports, this package transforms your Business Objects into Standard Accounting Reports such as an Income Statement (Profit and Loss) and a Balance Sheet.